Speaker wire guide

 What type of wire do you need?

-If you do decide to hook up your wire without connectors, use a wire stripper to take about 3/8-inch of insulation off the ends of each lead, exposing the bare wire strands (be careful not to cut these strands).
+If you decide to hook up your wire without connectors, use a wire stripper to take about 3/8-inch of insulation off the ends of each lead, exposing the bare wire strands.
 Twist each lead's bare wire strands tightly, so no stray strands are sticking out.
 Loose strands could make contact with the cable's other lead and cause a short circuit, potentially damaging your components.

 Speaker wire terminals